 Conservation Status: LC (Least Concern).
 2009.

-Tree is usually up to 5m high but occasionally reaches 30m in forests and woodlands.
+In forests and woodlands, the Tree may reach a height of 30m but it is usually up to 5m high.
 The Trunk is slender, straight and erect up to 1,5m in diameter, with a wide gently rounded crown.
 The Bark is grey, dark grey or purple grey and may be longitudinally striated (yellowish).
-Branches have smooth bark with visible lenticels (usually raised corky oval or elongated area on the plant that allows the interchange of gases with the environment).
+Branches have smooth bark with visible lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment).

-Leaves on this evergreen tree are alternatively arranged and trifoliate (compound leaf with 3 leaflets).
+This evergreen tree has Leaves that are alternatively arranged and trifoliate (compound leaf with 3 leaflets).
 Each Leaflet is up to 12 x 3,5cm.
+The central leaflet is the longest.
 Petiolules (leaflet stalks) are usually not distinctly visible.
-The slightly drooping leaflets are usually lance-shaped or elliptic to narrowly elliptic and are hairless.
-The central leaflet is the longest.
+The hairless, slightly drooping leaflets are usually lance-shaped or elliptic to narrowly elliptic.
 The Apex is sharply to bluntly tapering or even rounded.
 The Base narrows.
-The Margin is entire and distinctly undulate (wavy up and down not in and out).
+The Margin is entire and distinctly undulate (wavy up and down not in and out – photo 30).
 The Petiole (leaf stalk) is long – up to 15cm and grooved above.
-The Blade is densely dotted with glands which can be seen, using a hand lens and when the leaf is viewed against a strong light (photo 586).
+The Blade is densely dotted with glands, which can just be seen, using a hand lens when the leaf is viewed against a strong light (photo 586).
 When crushed, the leaves have a distinctive lemon smell.
 Stipules (basal appendages of the petiole) are absent.

-Flowers are small (here a hand lens is essential), star-shaped, and actinomorphic (regular, symmetrical).
+The star-shaped, and actinomorphic (regular, symmetrical) Flowers are small (here a hand lens is essential).
 They are borne in Panicles (indeterminate, branched inflorescence with stalked flowers) which are up to 12cm long.
 They occur at the end of branches.
 The tree is dioecious (with male and female flowers on separate trees).
 The Calyx is cup-shaped, 4-lobed and the lobes are not joined at the base.
-The creamy-white, somewhat fleshy Corolla is gamopetalous (has united or joined petals) – at least at the base.
-Here the Corolla is removable as a single piece.
-Flowers are unisexual.
+The creamy-white, somewhat fleshy Corolla is gamopetalous (has united or joined petals at least at the base.
+Here the Corolla is removable as a single piece).
+The Flowers are unisexual.
 Male flower buds are green and obovate (like an upside down egg).
 Each male flower is small and has 4 very small Sepals, 4 yellow to green Petals and 8 Stamens which lack apical glands.
 The stamens are attached to the base of the Disc (a more or less fleshy or elevated development of the receptacle).
 The Filament of each Stamen is white and the anthers are initially yellowish and eventually turn brown.
 The Anthers open by 2 longitudinal slits.
-Pollen grains can be seen on my thumb in photo 500.
-The ovary is rudimentary.
+Pollen grains are visible on my thumb in photo 500.
+Here the ovary is rudimentary.
 In the Female flowers, there is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) and 8 rudimentary Staminodes (sterile stamens) are present.
-The Ovary is superior and has a short style and a single Stigma that is shield-shaped.
+The Ovary is superior and has a short Style and a single Stigma that is shield-shaped.
 (Jul-Jan).

 Distribution & Ecology